Adisexe/zadanie-rekrutacyjne/README.md

 #### Application Description

-The application is based on Node.js and utilizes the OpenAI API to process and analyze text.
-After receiving input data, the application sends it to the OpenAI API, which generates the appropriate responses.
-The result is then processed and returned in a readable format.
+The application is based on Node.js technology and uses the OpenAI API to process and analyze text.
+When the script is executed, it sends data to the OpenAI API, which then generates the appropriate responses.
+The result is processed and returned as an HTML file.

 #### Technologies
 - Node.js